 Peace.
-It’s not always an easy thing to achieve, especially when you’re dealing with a stressful job and home life.
+Stress is so common in this day and age.
+Peace is not always an easy thing to achieve, especially when you’re dealing with a stressful job and home life.
 Travel is your chance to get away from it all, but even that can be stressful on occasion.
 If you want to return from your travels feeling refreshed and relaxed, then the following tips might help you out.
 Learn more about how to enjoy stress-free traveling and look forward to restful, energizing experiences wherever you go.

 1. Choose the right destination.

 Choosing the right destination can be crucial to ensuring peaceful travel.
 If you pick a densely populated city setting, you’ll find it more difficult to relax than in somewhere a bit more open or remote.
 Think about the sorts of places you enjoy visiting and have happy memories of, and try to visit those sorts of destinations.
 That’s not to say that you can’t enjoy a city break if that’s what you want, but if you’re uncomfortable with crowds and urban noise, then you might want to give these destinations a miss.